Communications principles

 Frequency - UAS sections should limit the number of emails that can be sent to the same mailing list each week to avoid overburdening recipients.
 Consideration of appropriate channels and forward planning of timing of communications may be needed to facilitate this.

 This does not apply to urgent emails (particularly of a security-nature) which have their own processes.
-If you have an urgent communication requirement, and need to send a message immediately to key lists, please contact your communications lead, or UAS Communications.
+If you have an urgent communication requirement, and need to send a message immediately to key lists, please contact your Communications Lead, or UAS Communications.

 Number of lists sent to - care should be taken to avoid sending an individual email to too many mailing lists at once as, despite best efforts, membership of the lists may overlap.